Free Printable Thanksgiving Bingo Game Cards for Kids

 - Optional: Velcro Tabs

-If you love Thanksgiving as much as I do, be sure to celebrate all things gratitude and head over to the 15 best gratitude activities for kids, and cultivate an attitude of gratitude this fall.
+If you love Thanksgiving as much as I do, be sure to celebrate all things gratitude.
+Head over to the 15 best gratitude activities for kids and cultivate an attitude of gratitude this fall.
+I’m also obsessed with this giant list of fun Thanksgiving games for kids over at Kids Activities.

 Other Ways To Play Thanksgiving Bingo